Vyral/base-template/_posts/2020-06-04-brand-ambassador-spotlight-tuckey.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Our latest brand ambassador highlight is of Tuckey, a great local maintenance company.</em></p>
+<p style="text-align: center;"><em>Our latest brand ambassador highlight is of The Tuckey Companies, a great local maintenance company.</em></p>

 Today I’m providing another brand ambassador local business highlight\!
-I’m here with Tuckey company’s Matt and Nathan Tuckey to learn all about their maintenance business serving South Central Pennsylvania.&nbsp;
+I’m here with The Tuckey Companies’ Matt and Nathan Tuckey to learn all about their maintenance business serving South Central Pennsylvania.&nbsp;

 **Matt, why did you start the business?**